 In this article, we will study the Polynomial Regression model and implement it using Python on sample data.
-I hope you are already familiar with Simple Linear Regression Algorithm and multiple polynomial regression.
-If not, then please visit our previous article and get a basic understanding of the linear regression model vs. polynomial regression and linear regression because polynomial regression is derived using the same concept of Linear regression with few modifications to increase accuracy.
+I hope you are already familiar with Simple Linear Regression Algorithm and multiple polynomial.
+If not, then please visit our previous article and get a basic understanding of the linear regression model vs. polynomial regression and linear regression because this regression in python is derived using the same concept of Linear regression with few modifications to increase accuracy.

 Learning Objectives